 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-What makes people strong athletes doesn’t always serve their long-term wellbeing, says Carly Day, MD, Sports Health Physical Medicine & Rehabilitation.
+What makes people strong athletes doesn’t always serve their long-term wellbeing, says Primary Care Sports Medicine Physician Anne Rex, DO.
 For example, “Maximal lifting may make you stronger for football, but continuing extreme lifting into later life will likely cause orthopaedic problems,” she says.

 She advises athletes to do the following:

 Real life doesn’t mimic the off-season, pre-season, in-season and post-season rhythm of athletics, which provide necessary rest for your body and prevent overtraining.
 “Former athletes can wind up pushing their bodies to extremes all year,” says Dr. Rex.
 This can cause long-term problems, including chronic injuries that may prohibit exercise altogether.